-A. Technology Innovation and Diffusion.
-Research to develop and improve methods and models for assessing the benefits and costs of innovation and diffusion of technologies that affect the emission of greenhouse gases is a primary focus of the Integrated Assessment of Climate Change Research Program.
-Assumptions regarding technology innovation and diffusion are some of the most important contributors to overall uncertainty in predicting future emissions of greenhouse gases from technologies.
-A key area of interest is research to improve the ability of the integrated assessment models to represent technological changes that directly or indirectly affect greenhouse gas emissions as a function of variables that are determined by the model ("endogenizing technological change") rather than postulated as static input to the model.
+B. Technology Innovation and Diffusion.
+A primary focus of the Integrated Assessment of Climate Change Research Program is developing and improving methods and models for assessing innovation and diffusion of technologies that affect the emission of greenhouse gases.
+Assumptions regarding technology innovation and diffusion are some of the most important contributors to overall uncertainty in predicting future emissions of greenhouse gases from human activities.